isomerpages/moe-jurongvillesec/_student-information/JVS PLD Initiative 2023/JVS PLD Initiative 2023.md

 Jurongville aims to be a vibrant and nurturing community of passionate and resilient learners.
 Through NDLP, we will leverage technology to help us get there.

-When our teachers skillfully design lessons that integrate technology meaningfully, we believe that our students will
+When our teachers skillfully design lessons that integrate technology meaningfully, we believe that our students will&nbsp;

 *   Learn more actively
 *   Think more Critically and Creatively